huggingface/blog/dynamic_speculation_lookahead.md

 ---

-Speculative decoding is a technique often employed to decrease the inference latency of large language models while preserving their accuracy.
-It expedites the generation by dividing it into two stages (see figure below).
-In the first stage, a fast but less accurate *draft* (AKA assistant) model autoregressively generates a sequence of tokens.
-In the second stage, a large but more accurate *target* model conducts parallelized verification over the generated draft tokens.
-This process allows the model to produce multiple tokens in a single target forward pass.
-Its success largely hinges on the speculation lookahead (SL)—the count of tokens produced by the draft model in each iteration.
+[Speculative decoding](https://arxiv.org/abs/2211.17192) is a popular technique to accelerate the inference of large language models, while preserving their accuracy.
+As shown in the figure below, speculative decoding works by dividing the generative process into two stages.
+In the first stage, a fast, but less accurate *draft* model (AKA assistant) autoregressively generates a sequence of tokens.
+In the second stage, a large, but more accurate *target* model conducts parallelized verification over the generated draft tokens.
+This process allows the target model to produce multiple tokens in a single forward pass and thus accelerate autoregressive decoding.
+The success of speculative decoding largely hinges on the _speculation lookahead_ (SL), i.e. the number of tokens produced by the draft model in each iteration.
+In practice, the SL is either a static value or based on heuristics, neither of which is optimal for squeezing out maximium performance during inference.

 <p align="center">
   <img src="assets/dynamic_speculation_lookahead/spec_dec_diagram.png" width="250" style="float: left;">